 Life Is Tough: Overcoming Hardship and Failure

 “When life gets tough, the tough get going.”
-This timeless proverb may be true for some but, for others, hardship can be too much to overcome.
+This timeless proverb may be true for some, but for others, hardship can be too much to overcome.
 When the going gets tough, their life simply falls apart.
-What is it exactly that separates those who thrive regardless of adversity and those who don’t?
-Is it genetics, luck, or pure willpower?

 Consider that Nelson Mandela spent 27 years in prison before he became the first democratically elected president in South Africa.
 Abraham Lincoln failed in business, had a nervous breakdown, and was defeated eight times in elections before becoming president.
 A boy born to a teenage alcoholic prostitute and an absentee father found himself in trouble throughout his childhood, eventually growing up to be Charles Manson.